scotthitch/wordle_solver/README.md

 ## How to use:

 #### Note: The aim of the reccomended words is to cut down the list of possible words as quickly as possible.

-The reccomended will not be the final answer.
+#### The reccomended word will not be the final answer.

 The final answer will be displayed in the list of possible words.

 - You first be shown a list of all possible words
 - You will then be given a 'best guess' word to cut down this list